browsertherapy/browsertherapy.github.io/_posts/2020-06-02-tissue-contrast.md

 </details>

 ## Cleaning things up with resets
-A "reset" is CSS we add to change default browser behaviour.
+A "reset" is CSS we add to change default browser behaviour to either:

+1. make our projects more consistent across browsers, or
+2. be lazy because we're tired of setting the same parameters for every project.

-For example, you might see an irritating horizontal (and/or vertical) scroll bar in your browser window.
+For example, you might currently see an irritating horizontal (and/or vertical) scroll bar in your browser window while working through this exercise.
 This is because most browsers add a default margin to their body tag.
 When we set the `width` and `height` of an element to fill the viewport, this `margin` is added to the final size of the page (hence, a scroll bar).

-Below are two resets that most professional developers will use in every project.
+Below are two resets that most professional developers will use in every project (there are many more).

 ### Sample code
 {:.no_toc}